Field of Study:

 Taylor Nydam

-Ms. Nydam’s Fulbright project aims to study the impact of the recent influx of Russian migrants, driven by the Russo-Ukraine war, on Kazakhstan’s central cultural value of hospitality.
-Hospitality is a fundamental element of Central Asian culture, and this research aims to provide insights into how Kazakh society responds to large-scale migration from a nation with which it shares a deep and complex history.
-Simultaneously, the study explores the role of hospitality in facilitating the integration of Russian migrants into Kazakh society.
+Taylor’s Fulbright project is studying the impact of the recent influx of Russian migrants, driven by the Russo-Ukraine war, on Kazakhstan’s central cultural value of hospitality.
+She is studying how Kazakh society is responding to large-scale migration from a nation with which it shares a deep and complex history.
+Simultaneously, the study is exploring the role of hospitality in facilitating the integration of Russian migrants into Kazakh society.